newjersey/njwds/README.md

 ### Customizing NJWDS or compiling your own assets

 The NJWDS package also includes pre-compiled files in the `src/` directory.
 Specifically, we add custom styles to USWDS on `_uswds-theme-custom-styles.scss` and custom theme on `_uswds-theme.scss`.
 Follow the instructions on the [USWDS Documentation - Compiling SASS into CSS](https://designsystem.digital.gov/documentation/developers/#compiling-uswds-sass-into-css) page to compile your own CSS using SASS.

-### Without build tools

-If you’re using a framework or package manager that doesn’t support npm, you can find the source files in this repository and use them in your project.
-Otherwise, we recommend that you follow the steps outlined in this section.

 ## Developing the library